1. Introduction

 Potential disadvantage of aggregation

-SCL recognises that by aggregating orders, clients may be able to benefit from better prices achieved through larger, bulk transactions, although may not always do so.
+We recognise that by aggregating orders, clients may be able to benefit from better prices achieved through larger, bulk transactions, although this may not always be possible.

 There are some circumstances, such as with certain illiquid stocks where, on occasion, clients would not benefit from aggregated orders as for example the size of the aggregated order may exceed the available liquidity of the asset.
 This may result in a price differential or delay in execution.